-The Cleveland Foundation established Neighborhood Connections in 2003 to empower people in Cleveland’s neighborhoods and encourage them to become more engaged with each other and the city around them.
-Neighborhood Connections extends small grants that fund citizen-led neighborhood projects, events and activities that benefit Clevelanders.
-Through June 2012, Neighborhood Connections has made more than 1,600 grants totaling $5 million.
+Neighborhood Connections is the community-building program of the Cleveland Foundation established in 2003 to empower people in Cleveland’s neighborhoods and encourage them to become more engaged with each other and the city around them.
+We invest in citizen-led neighborhood projects through our innovative small grants program that offers residents of Cleveland and East Cleveland grants of up to $5,000.
+Through October 2014, Neighborhood Connections has funded 2,063 projects totaling more than $7 million.

 Those grants and the projects they fund are not the ending point, though.
 Instead, they are a beginning – a point of engagement.
 The grants invite “everyday people” – individuals and groups – to become genuine community leaders.

 Our mission is to ignite the power of everyday people to create, together, an extraordinary world right where they live.

 Neighbor Up, the powerful network of mentors, peers and civic leaders launched by Neighborhood Connections in 2012, offers grantees and other members a space to do just that — by exchanging resources, supporting each other and collaborating on projects.